Posted by Rachael Jones on Oct 26, 2017 10:56:17 AM

 Top Training Company Best Practices

-Once your company has attracted and hired top talent for your team, the most important part of the hiring process begins employee onboarding.
+Once your company has successfully attracted and hired top talent, the most critical phase of the hiring process begins with employee onboarding.

-Onboarding is the process of introducing a new employee to the company, culture and their role, helping him or her adjust to the social and performance aspects of the job to quickly become a productive, contributing team member.
-A strong employee onboarding program is essential for engaging and retaining new hires.
-Here are 7 key areas to include in your program when onboarding new employees.
+Employee onboarding is the process of integrating new employees into the company, its culture, and their specific role.
+The goal is to help new hires quickly adjust to both the social and performance aspects of their job so they can become productive, contributing members of the team.
+A well-structured onboarding program is essential for engaging and retaining employees.

 For more information on employee onboarding, check out these helpful resources: